 So if you put a gun to my head and asked me to choose between flaxseed oil and fish oil, I'd have to go with the fish oil.
 The research on DHA and EPA is too compelling, and the research on ALA alone—while it does exist—is just not as strong and clear.

 That said, flaxseed oil still has valuable properties of its own.
-Flax contains plant chemicals called lignans, which have profound anticancer effects.
-Oils such as Barlean's Highest Lignan Flax Oil provide these lignans in addition to ALA, and products like Barlean's Forti-Flax contain a trifecta of valuable compounds: lignans, omega-3s, and fiber to boot!
+Flax contains plant chemicals called lignans, which have profound anti-cancer effects.
+Oils such as Barlean's Organic Lignan Flax Oil provide these lignans in addition to ALA, and products like Barlean's Organic Forti-Flax Flaxseed contain a trifecta of valuable compounds: lignans, omega-3s, and fiber to boot.